 - Make drinking easier.
 Have a clear glass so the person can see what’s inside (this may not work so well with water) or a brightly coloured cup to draw attention.
 Make sure the glass is within the line of sight.
 Having a glass that is suitable (not too heavy or an odd shape) can help.
 Straws might also be a good idea.

-- Make drinking a social occasion.
+- Share a drink together.
 Have a cup of tea or an ice lolly with the person and make sure they're drinking during mealtimes.

 - Leave reminders.
 Make sure someone with dementia remembers to drink regularly by leaving notes out for them or putting up notices around the house.
 You could also set up a phone reminder or set an alarm clock.